zuggamasta/midiTracker/README.md

 aMidiTracker is a small tracker that sequences notes in a nested vertical layout.
 The UI is heavily inspired by LSDJ and other trackers from the past, present and future.
 To make it portable and useful on all kinds of plattforms I've choosen python for it with minimalist curses / ASCI user interface.

-I am developing this tool for myself, but I'll try to make it accessible to other artists and everyone curious along the way.

-### ⚠️ This tool is in its prototype phase ⚠️

 ## Running midiTracker